-Family-Owned Businesses (Resource)
+Family-Owned Businesses (In Development)

 Members who work in family-owned businesses.
 Topics of interest include generational succession, family relations and best practice business models that will sustain the business for growth and success, and issues in the Japanese American/Asian American community.
 This group has met once and has potential to become more active with volunteer leadership.

-Japanese/Japanese American Nonprofits (In Development/Resource)
+Japanese/Japanese American Nonprofits (Resource Group)

 This group engages leaders of Japanese-American, Asian American and Japan-related non-profit organizations.
 Executives and board members share ideas and resources as organizations strive to maintain traditions and provide cultural and educational programs to local and global communities.
 This group has not yet convened.

-Mental Wellness (Engagement)
+Mental Wellness (Active)